P-adic Simpson correpondence via prismatic crystals: Introduction

 which preserves ranks, tensor products and dualities.
 Moreover, this equivalence fits into the following commutative diagram of fully faithful functors:

-where $\Res$ is induced by inclusion of sites $(\frakX)_{\Prism}^{\perf}\subset(\frakX)_{\Prism}$, $\rF$ will be defined in Construction \ref{Construction-F} and all arrows with ``$\simeq$'' are equivalences of categories.
+where $\Res$ is induced by inclusion $(\frakX)_{\Prism}^{\perf}\subset(\frakX)_{\Prism}$ of sites, $\rF$ will be defined in Construction \ref{Construction-F} and all arrows with ``$\simeq$'' are equivalences of categories.
+All functors above are natural in the sense that they do not depend on other choices and are functorial in $\frakX$.
 In particular, we obtain a fully faithful inverse Simpson functor